1921 Belgian general election

 General elections were held in Belgium on 20 November 1921.
-The result was a victory for the Catholic Party, which won 70 of the 186 seats in the Chamber of Representatives.
-Voter turnout was 91.1% in the Chamber election and 91.0% in the Senate election.
+The Catholic Party, emerged as the largest party, winning 70 of the 186 seats in the Chamber of Representatives.
+Voter turnout was 91%.

 Elections to the nine provincial councils were held one week later, on 27 November 1921.

 A Catholic–Liberal government led by Georges Theunis was formed following the elections.